 Maintenance, repairs and minor replacements are charged to operating expense, while major property replacements are capitalized.
 Except for certain assets that may become impaired, the cost of depreciable plant retired, plus removal cost and less salvage, is charged to accumulated depreciation.
 Per the financial reporting requirements of GASB Statement No. 42, Accounting for Financial Reporting for Impairment of Capital Assets and for Insurance Recoveries, any losses associated with capital asset impairments will be charged to operations, not accumulated depreciation.
 Depreciation is recorded on a straight-line basis over estimated service lives ranging from 5 to 33 years.
-See note 3 on page 30.
+See note 3 on page 28.

 Cash and Cash Equivalents - For purposes of cash flows, the Rural Electric System considers all highly liquid investments with an original maturity of three months or less to be cash equivalents, except for balances in the investment pools which are reported as investments.
-See note 2 on page 22.
+See note 2 on page 21.

 Bond Issuance Expenses - According to the financial reporting requirements of GASB Statement No. 65, Items Previously Reported as Assets and Liabilities, bond issuance expenses are to be expensed as incurred.
-Issuance expenses are reported on the Statements of Revenues, Expenses and Changes in Net Position in interest expense and totaled \$0 and \$137,455 for the fiscal years ended September 30, 2022 and 2021, respectively.
-See note 4 on page 32 regarding the 2021 bond series issuance.
+Issuance expenses are reported on the Statements of Revenues, Expenses and Changes in Net Position in interest expense and totaled \$0 for the fiscal years ended September 30, 2023 and 2022.